Best Time to Take an NAD Supplement: Morning or Night?

 Morning is when your internal clocks, mitochondria, and metabolism are already aligned for energy output.
 Taking NAD⁺ during this window supports synthesis while your cells are wired to make and use it most efficiently.*

-2. Pair it with caffeine.
+2. Pair your NAD+ supplement with caffeine.

 Caffeine is both an activator and a signal.
 It primes NAD⁺ synthesis by turning on AMPK and NAMPT, while also reinforcing the body’s wake-phase rhythm.